uclaacm/learn.py-s21/session-1-intro-to-python/README.md

 ```

 Woah!
 Very concise.
 As you proceed with Python, you'll begin to appreciate just how much you can do in a single line, it's honestly kinda crazy (you can even go a bit too far, so take care in making sure your code is readable too!)

+Next time we'll go over a much cleaner way of handling behaviour like this (called list comprehension), so don't worry if this is confusing to you.

 ## Wrapup
 Alright, that was a ton of information!
 I encourage you to go back and reread sections that were confusing, and if you still don't get it feel free to reach out!
 We're always happy to help on the ACM discord :)